jyn514/jyn514.github.io/content/pre-commit-hooks-are-fundamentally-broken.md

 [^2]: By default this doesn't happen when running bare `rebase`, but the second you add `--interactive`, nearly anything you do runs a hook.
 Hooks will also run when you attempt to resolve merge conflicts.

 [^3]: Notice that I don't say "only run on changed files".
 That's because it's [not actually possible to reliably determine which branch the current commit is based on](https://lore.kernel.org/git/CAHnEOG2o784dk+OpkGt-1qjRJb34=sFMJvh-JRJ3v+GNBxFywQ@mail.gmail.com/), the best you can do is pick a random branch that looks likely.

+[^4]: This is really quite slow on large enough repos, but there's not any real alternative. `git stash` destoys the git index state.
+The only VCS that exposes a FUSE filesystem of its commits is [Sapling](https://github.com/facebook/sapling/blob/main/eden/fs/docs/Overview.md), which is poorly supported outside Facebook.